ConductorOne/baton-couchdb/README.md

   -p, --provisioning                 If this connector supports provisioning, this must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING)
       --ticketing                    This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                      version for baton-couchdb

+  --username                         The username of the CouchDB admin account --password                         The password of the CouchDB admin account --instance-url                     The url to the CouchDB instance.
+Include :port if needed

 Use "baton-couchdb [command] --help" for more information about a command.
 ```